eilara/Rx.pl/README.md

 ----

 Working on lists with map/grep/List::Util/etc. is fun.
-But the items have to be in the list.
-Why can't we use the same powerful operators, even when the items are events in the future, and are not yet in the list?
+But the items have to be actually in the list.
+Why can't we use the same powerful operators, even when the items are not in the list, because they are events in the future?
 With `Reactive` you can.

 Use it for:

 * Elegant async programming without callback nesting, using operators known from working with Perl lists
-* Managing and coordinating events, e.g. start an HTTP request when timeout on key press
+* Managing and coordinating events, e.g. start an HTTP request when timeout on key press if previous HTTP request was OK and arrived in the last 10 seconds
-* Programming with stream transformations, instead of objects and methods
+* Programming with stream transformations, instead of objects and methods.
+Say hello to beautiful functional designs with tightly controlled state and side-effects
 * Stop writing and rewriting retry, timeout, throttle, buffer, window, counters, caching, and aggregate functions for each project.
 Instead create your processes as observables, then enjoy a rich library of existing operators
-* Useful for network and UI programming
+* Useful for network and UI programming, easy to unit test with virtual time

 Relationship to...